 Soc202 Introduction to Cultural Anthropology 3 hours

 Introduces students to various past and present cultures throughout the world as well as basic anthropological concepts such as kinship, economics, art, religion and government.
 Related subjects such as physical anthropology, archaeology and linguistics are introduced.
-A Knowledge Source Course.
+A Knowledge general education course.

 Soc203 Introduction to Sociology 3 hours

 Introduces students to the study of human society through exploration of basic sociological concepts, perspectives and applications.
 Using the social conflict theory to understand how social forces shape societal processes, this course examines a wide range of topics such as: social interaction, culture, social inequality, social order and social change to demonstrate how sociologists view and interpret the social world.
-A Knowledge Source Course.
+A Knowledge general education course.

 Soc207 Sociology of Families 3 hours

 Explores the concept of family from a sociological research and systems perspective.
 Topics include foundations of marriage and family, intimate relationships, family life and inequalities, and challenges in families.
 Recommended for social work, sociology, early childhood, disaster management, psychology majors and persons interested in the subject matter.
-An Integration Source Course.
+An Integration general education course.